 In some cases, your employer may not be able to agree to your early return.
 If this happens you should stay off work until the end date of your fit note.

-For example this might happen if your employer is unable to make the required workplace adjustments.
-They will need to carry out a suitable risk assessment.
+For example, this might happen if your employer is not able to make the required workplace adjustments.
+They will need to do a suitable risk assessment.

 Your GP's advice

-You should not go back to work before the end date on your fit note if your doctor has advised that you should stay off work for the full period covered by the fit note, and wants to see you again.
+You should not go back to work before the end date on your fit note if a GP has advised that you should stay off work for the full period covered by the fit note, and they want to see you again.

 Do I need a note saying I'm fit for work?

-You do not need to see your doctor again to be signed fit to go back to work.
+You do not need to see a GP again to be signed fit to go back to work.

 Some employers have their own policy that requires employees to obtain medical evidence that they are fit for work.
 If this is the case, your employer should help you arrange this privately with a GP or occupational health specialist.
 A doctor cannot issue a fit note for this purpose.